 Unfortunately, you cannot just merely disregard these factors immediately.
 However, you can do something by going to a quieter place or asking for some space or privacy.
 If you’re tired, then take a nap before going for a wine taste.

 Environment.
 The best environment to do the tasting is in a well-lit room (natural light preferably) and is free of smells.
-Thus, try not to wear perfume, deodorant, aftershave, or even hand cream.
+Thus, avoid wearing perfume, deodorant, aftershave, or even hand cream.

 Palate.
 Do not have any 3rd party tastes like coffee, spicy foods, or foods with onion or garlic since it will affect the flavor of the wine.
 If hungry, you may eat a piece of bread.